ChristopherPalloArias/gr8-delete-user-service/README.md

-# List Product Service
+# Delete User Service

-This is the microservice for listining products in the MiniMarket inventory.
+This is the microservice for delete User in the +Kotas App.

 ## Group Members